sepnic/tmallgenie_open/example/unix/README.md

-## How to build tmallgenie for macosx/ubuntu
+## How to build tmallgenie on macosx/ubuntu/raspberrypi

 ### Environment dependencies

-Ubuntu：`sudo apt-get install libatlas-base-dev libasound2-dev`
+Ubuntu/raspberrypi：`sudo apt-get install libatlas-base-dev libasound2-dev`

 ### Build the project and run